Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Models and methods

-Calculating ${\rm BF^{ES}}(\phi , \omega)$ boils down to evaluating a complicated multi-dimensional integral.
-In appendix \ref{bf.comp.appx} we present two different approximations, both based on applying Laplace's method and both having error terms that decay inversely with the average sample size across subgroups.
-The first of these, which effectively follows methods from \cite{Butler2002} for computing confluent hyper-geometric functions, is very accurate, even for small sample sizes.
-Indeed, for the special case of a single subgroup ($S=1$), the approximation becomes {\em exact}, and for small numbers of subgroups we have checked numerically (appendix \ref{num.eval.appx}) that it provides almost identical results to an alternative approach based on adaptive quadrature (which is practical only for small $S$).
-However, it requires a numerical optimization step and has a somewhat complex form, which although not a practical barrier to its use does hinder intuitive interpretation.
-In what follows we use $\hbfes$ to denote this approximation.
+Calculating $\mathrm{BF}^{\mathrm{ES}}(\phi, \omega)$ involves evaluating a multidimensional integral.
+In Appendix~A of the supplementary material [\citet{suppA}] we present two different approximations, both based on applying Laplace's method and both having error terms that decay inversely with the average sample size across subgroups.
+The first of these, which effectively follows methods from \citet{Butler2002} for computing confluent hyper-geometric functions, is very accurate, even for small sample sizes.
+Indeed, for the special case of a single subgroup ($S=1$), the approximation becomes \textit{exact}, and for small numbers of subgroups we have checked numerically (Appendix~D of the supplementary material [\citet{suppA}]) that it provides almost identical results to an alternative approach based on adaptive quadrature (which is practical only for small $S$).
+However, it requires a numerical optimization step and has a somewhat complex form, which, although not a practical barrier to its use, does hinder intuitive interpretation.
+In what follows we use $\widehat{\mathrm{BF}}{}^{\mathrm{ES}}$ to denote this approximation.

 The second approximation is less accurate for small samples sizes, but converges asymptotically (with average sample size) to the correct answer.
-For the special case of $S=1$ it yields an analogue of the approximate Bayes Factors from \cite{Wakefield2009} and \cite{Johnson2008}, and in what follows we use $\abfes$ to denote this approximation under the ES model.
-The nice feature of $\abfes$ is that it has an intuitive analytic form with close connections to standard frequentist test statistics for meta-analysis.
-Proposition 1 below gives this analytic form in detail.
+Further, a~simple modification, described in Appendix~C of the supplementary material [\citet{suppA}], yields much greater accuracy.
+For the special case of $S=1$ it yields an analogue of the approximate BFs from \citet{Wakefield2009} and \citet{Johnson2008}, and in what follows we use $\mathrm{ABF}^{\mathrm{ES}}$ to denote this approximation under the ES model.
+The nice feature of $\mathrm{ABF}^{\mathrm{ES}}$ is that it has an intuitive analytic form, which is detailed after the applications, in Section~\ref{secanalytic} (Proposition \ref{abfesprop}).